 When do Bank of England notes stop being legal tender?

 Our notes stop being legal tender when we withdraw them.
-In the past, we’ve announced the withdrawal date three months in advance.
+We usually give several months’ notice of the date we will withdraw a note.

 Before this happens, we design a new banknote and start issuing it.
 Our notes always keep their face value.
 If your local bank, building society or post office won’t accept them, then you can exchange them with us.